 Originally the squires were sophomores; but once sophomores were no longer required to stay for Commencement, seniors began to choose family members as their squires.
 Although most seniors choose fathers, mothers, husbands, wives, grandparents, alumnae relatives, or siblings to act as their squire, some seniors choose a person who is not a relative but someone with whom the senior wants to share this very special occasion.

 Please note that each senior is limited to one squire. seniors may choose not to have a squire, in which case they will “hood” themselves.
-If a squire would have difficulty walking down into The Dell from the Pines area, she or he will simply ride the van from Main Hall front porch into The Dell and join the processional as it enters The Dell, both for rehearsal and the actual ceremony.
+If a squire would have difficulty walking down into The Dell from the Pines area, she or he will simply ride the shuttle from Main Hall front porch or the far north end of the Bell parking lot into The Dell and join the processional as it enters The Dell, both for rehearsal and the actual ceremony.